rubinius/rubinius/web/_includes/instructions.markdown

    Call a method on the superclass with a block

-   The same as `send_stack_with_block`, but reciever is the current self instead of being read from the stack, and the method to call is looked up starting with the reciever superclass.
+   The same as `send_stack_with_block`, but receiver is the current self instead of being read from the stack, and the method to call is looked up starting with the receiver superclass.

 <table class="stack_effect">